 Objects panel, we'll configure its settings in the

 Inspector panel.
-The Body template allows you to configure the image attached to the Right Shoulder, Left Shoulder and Center of the upper body.
+The Shoulder template allows you to configure the image attached to the Right Shoulder, Left Shoulder and Center of the upper body.
 All are tuned in the same way.
-When tuning Left Shoulder for example, I can enable or disable the feature with the
+When tuning Left Shoulder, for example, you can enable or disable the feature with the

 Left Shoulder checkbox.
-When enabled, I can assign my custom texture that I imported into my
+When enabled, you can assign a custom texture that was imported into the

 Resources panel to the

 Left Shoulder texture field.
-Finally, I can adjust the
+Finally, you can adjust the

-Alpha of the feature with the corresponding sliders.
+Alpha of the content with the corresponding sliders.